MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/credit-limits-customers.md

 |    Sales   order (manually entered)            |    In the Accounts receivable parameters   form, in the Credit rating area, select Check credit limit on sales   order.           |
 |    Sales   order (electronically received)     |    In the Accounts receivable parameters   form, in the AIF area, select Check credit limit for sales orders.                     |

-**Where do I configure the way that a customer's remaining credit is calculated?**
+**Where do I configure the way that a customer’s remaining credit is calculated?**

-You can configure Dynamics 365 to calculate a customer's remaining credit in any of the following ways:
+You can configure Dynamics 365 to calculate a customer’s remaining credit in any of the following ways:

 -   Compare the credit limit against the customer balance.